Edgar-Mendonca/Stress-from-Impact-of-an-Elastic-Sphere-against-a-Solid-Rod/README.md

 # Stress from Impact of an Elastic Sphere against a Solid Rod
 Deformation kinematics during the impact of a ball on a bar.
 This application provides a solution for Hertzian contact theory for the impact of a solid sphere against a solid bar.
 The solution is provided following a nonlinear differential equation governs the stress pulse created in the bar.
 The code is written in MATLAB.
-The user interface was developed using MATLAB's App Designer interface.
+The user interface was developed using MATLAB's App Designer interface.<br/>
+**Note**: Requires Symbolic Math Toolbox to Perform symbolic math computations downloadble from Matlab toolbox section.

 ## Nomenclature
 ![ballbarnom](https://user-images.githubusercontent.com/67676399/150388720-bbc97859-db05-4a5b-b21f-fa6d6bf17697.jpg)